-Spoiler alert: this is the first and last Luos article that talks about lockdown.
+Spoiler alert: this is the first and last Luos article about the lockdown.
 I wrote this article the day after it ended.
-We have just lived 8 peculiar weeks that drove us to review our way of working, our road-map, our objectives.
-Our goal was not only to survive but to optimize and adapt our business, our technical development and our marketing to the new situation!
-At we are coming out of this period positively: we have done business, we have enlarged our community, and we have acquired users.
+We have just lived eight peculiar weeks that drove us to review our way of working, our roadmap, our objectives.
+Our goal was to survive and optimize and adapt our business, our technical development, and our marketing to the new situation!
+We are coming out of this period positively: we have done business, enlarged our community, and acquired users.
 At the cost of some acrobatics and concessions...

 End of February: we climb up our startup journey steps

 🎶 😎 Everything was going well, no obligation.
-Thought I'd make a getaway on a chill-out day.
-A coffee to take away, I got my hair done.
-Should have been a lovely day, didn't end that way 😎 🎵.
-In other words, everything is for the best in the best of all possible worlds!
+I thought I'd make a getaway on a chill-out day.
+Coffee to take away, I got my hair done.
+It should have been a lovely day, didn't end that way 😎 🎵.
+In other words, Everything is for the best in the best of all possible worlds!

-- We are in the middle of a roadshow and are touring French investment funds to raise money and finance our development. we are quite young but have an amazing techno, we believe we can do it.
+- We are in the middle of a roadshow and are touring French investment funds to raise money and finance our development.
+We are quite young but have amazing techno, and we believe we can do it.

 - We are about to establish several strategic partnerships with companies in the micro-controller industry.
-The issue here is our go-to-market.
-We give to this relationship the royal treatment, the fastest we deal something, the fastest we grow!
+The issue here is our go-to market.
+We give this relationship the royal treatment.
+The fastest we deal something, the fastest we grow!